KSaiPrashanth/JavaScript-Mini-Projects/README.md

 **8. Email Subscription Form**
 A simple email subscription form with a submission feature.
 Upon submission, the email ID is sent to a Google Sheet for storage and further processing.
 [View Code](08-Email%20Subscription%20Form/index.html)

+**9. Calendar**
+A calendar project that displays the current local date, including the day, month, and year.
+[View Code](09-Calendar/index.html)